 Here are some content ideas to repurpose your YouTube video into easy to consume content pieces for social media:

-One of the key things Nick Nimmin says is to “believe in yourself as you go through the process of creating a successful YouTube channel.”
+With these actionable insights, we hope we have answered the question of how to get more views on YouTube videos.
+One of the key things to grow on YouTube is to believe in yourself as you go through the process of creating a successful YouTube channel.
 Even with these hacks, you will not get more views on YouTube overnight.
 It is a process to engage and interact with the audience that finally culminates in building a successful community of subscribed viewers.

 So before you start working on the groundwork for your channel to get more views on YouTube, know that with a keen understanding of your audience, the content you create, and determination, you will get there.
 We believe it.